codatio/codat-docs/docs/integrations/commerce/chargebee/commerce-chargebee-use.md

 Instead, when an SMB user has [linked their Chargebee account](/integrations/commerce/chargebee/commerce-chargebee-setup#smb-customer-authenticate-and-connect-your-commerce-data), you can access their subscriptions and billing data through the `proxy` endpoint in the Codat API.
 Only GET requests are currently supported.

 By default, Codat disables users from making `proxy` requests.
-To enable proxy for Chargebee, contact your account manager or [support](mailto:support@codat.io).
+To enable proxy for Chargebee, contact your account manager or raise a ticket with our support team through [this form](https://codat.zendesk.com/hc/en-gb/requests/new).

 ## Send a proxy request